martintrojer/martintrojer.github.com/content/post/2014-03-09-working-with-coreasync-exceptions-in-go-blocks.md

 title: 'Working with core.async: Exceptions in go blocks'
 ---

-Dealing with exceptions in go blocks/threads is different from normal clojure core.
+Dealing with exceptions in go blocks/threads is different from normal Clojure core.
 This gotcha is very common when moving your code into core.async go blocks -- all your exceptions are gone!
-Since the body of a go block is run on a thread pool, it's not much we can do with an exception, thus core.async will just eat them and close the channel.
+Since the body of a go block is run on a thread pool, there's not much we can do with an exception, thus core.async will just eat them and close the channel.
 That's what happened in the second snippet [in this post]({{< ref "2014-03-09-working-with-coreasync-chaining-go-blocks.md" >}}).
-The `nil` result is because the channel we read from is closed.
+The `nil` result occurs because the channel we read from is closed.

 <!--more-->